stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/connecting.md

     ssh: connect to host login.sherlock.stanford.edu port 22: Connection refused

-IP blocked by this mechanism will automatically be authorized again after some time.
+IP blocked by this mechanism will automatically be authorized again after a few minutes.

 !!! warning "SSHFS on macOS"